 About the Office

-The mission of the Office of Acquired Brain Injury is to serve as the lead agency in Texas providing guidance, consultation, referral and service coordination for survivors of acquired brain injuries and their families, including returning combat veterans, to ensure a comprehensive system of care through federal, state and local resources.
+The Office of Acquired Brain Injury serves as the lead agency in Texas providing guidance, consultation, referral and service coordination for survivors of acquired brain injuries and their families, including combat veterans, to ensure a comprehensive system of care through federal, state and local resources.

 How to Contact Us